gokberkkocak/lofigirl/README.md

 This project includes different modules and several features which you can choose according to your preference.
 The list of binaries which are compiled on releases are

-- Lofigirl - Includes Optional multi-os notification system.
+- Lofigirl Client - Includes Optional multi-os notification system.
     - Client - A client-only version which doesn't require ```opencv``` or ```tesseract-ocr``` dependencies.
 It uses the given server configuration to retrieve information from the ```server``` module.
     - Standalone - The standalone version which runs the images processing and ocr by itself and submits the data on a regular interval.
 Requires all the dependencies to be present in the system.
 - Lofigirl Server - The http server module which does the image processing, ocr and serves it on a selected port.
 Requires all the dependencies to be present in the system.
+- Lofigirl Web Client - Compiled to wasm, can even run on a browser.
 ## Installing all dependencies

 ### Arch Linux